 Commoditisation of the Internet

-Commoditisation of Internet is a threat to business
+Commoditisation of the Internet is a threat to business

 ISPs sell businesses a 10 Mbps service, which means that however you cut it, 10Mbps is exactly that 10Mbps, that won’t change but how that 10Mbps is used does.
 Bandwidth, contention ratios, service levels, upload speeds are just as important and are often not properly explained or are placed in fine print in the terms and conditions (T’s & C’s).

 At Zinia we believe that once business owners see the Internet as a valuable business tool and not a commodity, they will understand the importance of bandwidth and how access to that 10Mbps line is critical, as priority tasks become more clearly defined.
-It’s about efficiency, for example, most of your available bandwidth needs to accommodate the early morning email influx, from there, access to critical software/cloud based service tools like those for sales and accounting teams need to take priority.
-It’s about getting money in, and controlling what money goes out.
+It’s about efficiency, for example, most of your available bandwidth needs to accommodate the early morning email influx, from there, access to critical software/cloud-based service tools like those for sales and accounting teams needs to take priority.
+It’s about getting money in and controlling what money goes out.

-The value of Internet comes in with the service contract and the supplier’s ability to align with your business’ needs.
-The best way to do that, is to understand how to use the Internet to enable you to make money.
+The value of the Internet comes in with the service contract and the supplier’s ability to align with your business needs.
+The best way to do that is to understand how to use the Internet to enable you to make money.

 ISPs need to be accountable and committed to their clients.
 This means being responsible when selling and adhering to their own T’s & C’s.
 As business models become more reliant on Internet technology, ISPs must take consultative approaches that are product agnostic if their customers’ businesses are going to be successful.[/vc_column_text][/vc_column][/vc_row][vc_row][vc_column width=”1/1″][brando_separator brando_sep_bg_color=”#000000″ brando_height=”1px”][/vc_column][/vc_row][vc_row][vc_column width=”1/1″][vc_column_text]You might also want to read: Zinia’s twist on Geolocation | Being Proactive and not reactive | Will partnership make or break your business? | How reliant is your business on the Internet?[/vc_column_text][/vc_column][/vc_row]